Compose Architectures Visually

 Release the mouse button when the component reaches the size you want.

 Click a component and press Delete to delete it.
-To delete multiple components, select them while holding the Shift key down, then press Delete or right-click and select Delete from the context menu.
+To delete multiple components, select them while holding the Shift key down, then press Delete.

 A port is a node on a component or architecture that represents a point of interaction with its environment.
 A port permits the flow of information to and from other components or systems.